 When Ieyasu was born in 1542, Japan was in turmoil.
 The nation was divided into many small countries and they always fought with each other.
 At first Ieyasu was just one of those feudal lords and he fought many battles himself.
-But finally, he won a final, decisive battle in 1600 (the Battle of Sekigahara), unified Japan and opened a feudal government in Edo.
+But finally, he won a decisive battle in 1600 (the Battle of Sekigahara), unified Japan and opened a feudal government in Edo.
 And this Edo government lasted for more than 260 years.
 It was a peaceful period (roughly speaking).
 So he united Japan and brought peace to the country.
 That is why many people still respect him.

-Ieyasu spent his last days in Shizuoka, until he passed away in 1616 at the age of 75.
+Lord Ieyasu spent his last days in Shizuoka, until he passed away in 1616 at the age of 75.
 And after his passing, people immediately carried his body to Mt.
-Kuno and buried it there according to his will.
+Kuno according to his will.
 One year later, Ieyasu’s son, the second shogun of the Edo Shogunate, built the shrine there.